Exponentially Faster Massively Parallel Maximal Matching: Introduction

-Vertex partitioning \cite{DBLP:conf/soda/KarloffSV10, DBLP:conf/nips/BateniBDHKLM17, DBLP:conf/stoc/CzumajLMMOS18, assadiedcs, DBLP:conf/podc/GhaffariGKMR18}, which in the context of matching was first used by \cite{DBLP:conf/stoc/CzumajLMMOS18}, helps in utilizing several machines.
-The general idea is to randomly partition the vertices and find a matching in the induced subgraph of each partition individually in a different machine.
-It turns out that the choice of the internal matching algorithm over these induced subgraphs, has a significant effect on the global progress made over the whole graph.
-This is, in fact, the fundamental way that the algorithms within this framework differ \cite{DBLP:conf/stoc/CzumajLMMOS18, assadiedcs, DBLP:conf/podc/GhaffariGKMR18}.

-We show that \emph{greedy maximal matching}, which is perhaps the simplest matching algorithm one can think of, has several desirable structural properties that make it a perfect candidate for this purpose.
-This procedure iterates over the edges for some given ordering $\pi$, and at the time of processing each edge, adds it to the matching iff none of its incident edges are part of the matching so far.
+Algorithms in this framework may make different choices for the internal matching algorithm on these induced subgraphs \cite{DBLP:conf/stoc/CzumajLMMOS18, assadiedcs, DBLP:conf/podc/GhaffariGKMR18}. \emph{Greedy maximal matching} is one of the simplest matching algorithms: it iterates over each edge according to some given ordering $\pi$, and adds it to the matching if none of its incident edges are part of the matching so far.
 In other words, it is the lexicographically-first MIS of the line graph of $G$.
-We give a brief overview of our algorithm first, then describe the key ideas behind its analysis.
+This matching turns out to have several desirable structural properties that make it a perfect candidate for this purpose.

-\smparagraph{The algorithm.} Our main algorithm, which is formalized as Algorithm~\ref{alg:nearmaximal}, uses three randomization steps, all of which are necessary for the analysis: \begin{itemize}[topsep=5pt,itemsep=0ex,partopsep=0ex,parsep=1ex] \item An ordering $\pi$ over the edges is chosen uniformly at random. \item Each edge of the graph is sampled independently with some probability $p$. \item For some $k$, the vertex set $V$ is partitioned into disjoint subsets $V_1, \ldots, V_k$ where the partition of each vertex is chosen independently at random. \end{itemize} After these steps, for any $i \in [k]$, we put the edge-sampled induced subgraph of $V_i$ into machine $i$ and compute a greedy maximal matching $M_i$ according to ordering $\pi$.
-We note that the choice of $k$ and $p$ in Algorithm~\ref{alg:nearmaximal} ensure that the induced subgraphs fit the memory of a machine.
+\smparagraph{The algorithm.} Our main algorithm, which is formalized as Algorithm~\ref{alg:nearmaximal}, uses three randomization steps, all of which are necessary for the analysis: \begin{itemize}[topsep=5pt,itemsep=0ex,partopsep=0ex,parsep=1ex] \item An ordering $\pi$ over the edges is chosen uniformly at random. \item Each edge of the graph is sampled independently with some probability $p$. \item The vertex set $V$ is randomly partitioned into disjoint subsets $V_1, \ldots, V_k$. \end{itemize} After these steps, we put the edge-sampled induced subgraph of each $V_i$ into machine $i$ and compute a greedy maximal matching $M_i$ according to ordering $\pi$.
+The parameters $p,k$ are chosen to ensure that the induced subgraphs fit the memory of a machine.
+Observe that $M = \bigcup_{i\in[k]} M_i$ is a valid matching since the partitions are vertex-disjoint.

-\smparagraph{The analysis outline.} Observe that $M = \bigcup_{i\in[k]} M_i$ is a valid matching since the partitions are vertex disjoint.
-The key to our results, and the technically interesting part of our paper, is to show that if we commit the edges of $M$ to the final maximal matching, then the degree of almost all vertices drops to $\Delta^{1-\Omega(1)}$ in the residual graph.
-The main challenge here is to bound the vertex degrees across the partitions.
+\smparagraph{The analysis outline.} The key to our results, and the technical core of our paper, is to show that if we commit $M$ to the final maximal matching, then the degree of most vertices drops to $\Delta^{1-\Omega(1)}$ in the residual graph.